ctnlaring/platformer/README.md

 # platformer
 A random platformer

-Press space to "jump" (broken) RCTRL to fire, B to spawn a random block
+Press space to "jump" (broken) LCTRL to fire, B to spawn a random block